-“The meaning behind “Sleep” is about living in the moment and going for what you want,” she declared.
-“The lyrics ‘I don’t wanna sleep’ and ‘There’s a spark in my system burning for days’ both stem from just being so engaged and in love with life in general, that you do not want to stop, even for something as vital as sleep.
+“The meaning behind this album is about living in the moment and going for what you want,” she declared.
+It’s also about experiencing both the good and bad parts of life and the fulfillment that comes from that.
+The lyric from Real Life, “It’s the journey that makes it beautiful” really says it all.
+‘I don’t wanna sleep’ and ‘There’s a spark in my system burning for days’ both stem from just being so engaged and in love with life, that you do not want to stop, even for something as vital as sleep.
 I see the song as an accurate metaphor for life.”